 My Personal Experience Using The Treble Clef

 When I started piano lessons one of the first things my teacher taught me was how to read this clef.
-I found this clef easier than the bass clef because I’m right handed.
+I found this clef easier than the bass clef because I’m right-handed.
 I was able to figure out the notes and then play them with my right hand fairly easy.
-If you are a pianist, I recommend checking out my favorite digital pianos for all levels of musicians.

 What Instruments Use The Treble Clef?